- 1 Introduction

 The Danish Council of Ethics

-The Council advises and creates debate on biotechnology which affects human life, our nature, the environment, and food.
+The Council advises and creates debate on biotechnology that affects human life, our nature, the environment, and food.
 The Council also works with ethical issues related to the health care sector.
-This is achieved in collaboration with the Central Research Ethics Committee (see the article on the Danish research ethics committees).
+This is done in collaboration with the Central Research Ethics Committee (see the article on the Danish research ethics committees).

 In some areas ethical aspects are subject to codification.
-See among others
+See the following articles:

 - Experiments involving animals